Invercargill City Council

 The Council holds citizenship ceremonies on behalf of the Department of Internal Affairs.
 At these ceremonies new citize...Read More

 Council has established four Standing Committees which meet to monitor performance, consider matters requiring Council d...Read More

 Welcome to the Invercargill City Council employment section.
 Here you will find information about working for the Counci...Read More

 Applications from people with the skills and experience for any position(s) advertised are welcome.
 When you submit the ...Read More

-The elected Council employs a Chief Executive Officer (CEO) to head the corporate side of the Invercargill City Council.Read More
+The elected Council employs a Chief Executive Officer to advise Councillors and to implement decisions and policies; the...Read More

 The Invercargill City Council’s Governance Statement explains how the Council works and how it involves the public in de...Read More